5 Table processing with Tablecloth

 :duration-in-seconds

-Let us also add a column of the hour where each trip started – an integer between 0 to 23.
+Let us also add a column of the hour when each trip started – an integer from 0 to 23.

 To do that, we will first add the hour as a column.
 Earlier, we did some time processing using the java-time API.
 Now, we will demonstrate a different way, using the datetime namespace of dtype-next.
 This namespace offers some handy functions that act on whole columns.